Julie-Fabre/bombcell/README.md

 In addition we would like to acknowledge:
 - to compute fast ACGs, we use a function (`CCGHeart.c`) part of the [FMAToolbox](https://fmatoolbox.sourceforge.net/), and it is already included in bombcell.
-- [prettify-matlab](https://github.com/Julie-Fabre/prettify_matlab) is packaged in bombcell as a subtree, to make plots pretty.

 ### 🤗 Support and citing